 Generally, the terms of salaries, wages, and other economic benefits for City employees have been the products of negotiations with representatives of the stated bargaining units.
 All of the bargaining units have formal written agreements with the City covering working conditions, employee rights, grievance procedures, and other standard features of collective bargaining agreements.
-State of Ohio legislation SB5, subject to voter approval and referendum in November 2011, may affect bargaining units and their future ability to negotiate current contract provisions.

-The Mayor has proposed, and the City has undertaken, the consolidation of certain services on a regional basis by entering into Contracts with the County of Summit for Weights and Measures, copying and mailing services and, Building, Plans, Permits, and Inspections.
+The Mayor has proposed, and the City has undertaken, the consolidation of certain services on a regional basis by entering into contracts with the County of Summit for Weights and Measures, copying and mailing services and, Building, Plans, Permits, and Inspections.
 In September 2010, an agreement was signed to consolidate public health services with the City contracting with the County to provide all services starting in January 2011.
+Additionally, the City's Motor Equipment division handles repairs for the County's Health District fleet and sells fuel/washes to various County divisions.
+In the newest collaboration, City Council approved a partnership with the County for the 2011 road maintenance program.
 The consolidation of services will result in cost-savings for the provision of these services and will result in reduction of the number of city employees.
-The Housing Division merged into the Customer Service Division to enhance efficiencies for nuisance removal service.
+The Housing Division merged into the Customer Service Division to enhance efficiencies for nuisance removal service and there have been further consolidations within the City's Service Department, including water and sewer, to increase efficiencies in workflow combined with the reduction of personnel.
+The creation of the new Neighborhood Assistance Department will more efficiently address processes and concerns in the City's neighborhoods and will further increase efficiencies and personnel streamlining in various divisions, including service.